remzi-arpacidusseau/ostep-homework/cpu-api/README.md

 You can only show the final output (and see if you can guess all the intermediates to get there) with the `-F` flag.

-Finally, you can change the printing style of the tree wit the `-P` flag.
+Finally, you can change the printing style of the tree with the `-P` flag.